 So, what is that "certain percentage?"
-At only 30% of your boat's length, (about 6' from tough to crest for a 20' boat), things enter directly into the realm of high danger.
+At only 30% of your boat's length, (about 6' from trough to crest for a 20' boat), things enter directly into the realm of high danger.
 At 60%, it is nearly certain that one wave will catch you and then you, the crew and the boat may well come to grief.

-So, before trying to transit these inlets and bars that control much of our access to the open sea (see The Independent, "Mastering the Inlet", 12/12/07), think about just how much of a righting arm your boat can possibly have...
+So, before trying to transit these inlets and bars that control much of our access to the open sea, think about just how much of a righting arm your boat can possibly have.